 Key benefits of natural stone include:

-• Whilst natural stone must be respected and maintained to ensure that it continues to look as beautiful in the future as the day it was installed, it is possible to have your stone floor resurfaced in years to come.
+- Whil natural stone must be maintained to ensure that it continues to look as beautiful in the future as the day it was installed, it is possible to have stone floors resurfaced in years to come.

-• Natural stone gives any interior an element of style and refinement.
-The polished finishes add formality to a space while a honed finish provides a more organic look.
+- Natural stone gives any interior an element of style and refinement.
+The polished finish adds formality to a space while a honed finish provides a more organic look.

 What is engineered stone?